+No extra credit.

+Academic Dishonesty/Plagiarism/Cheating

-- 4. Extra Credit: There will be no extra credit in this course for any reason. - 5.
-Academic Dishonesty/Plagiarism/Cheating: The academic community regards academic dishonesty as an extremely serious matter, with serious consequences.
+The academic community regards academic dishonesty as an extremely serious matter, with serious consequences.
 Any effort to gain an advantage not given to all students is dishonest whether or not the effort is successful.
 Any suspicion of academic dishonesty will be reported and investigated.
-A student who engages in scholastic dishonesty that includes, but is not limited to cheating, plagiarism, and collusion will receive an "F" for the course,
+A student who engages in scholastic dishonesty that includes, but is not limited to cheating, plagiarism, and collusion will receive an "F" for the course.

 All persons involved in academic dishonesty will be disciplined in accordance with University regulations and procedures.
-For complete information on UTPB student conduct and discipline procedures consult the university's handbook at: http://ss.utpb.edu/dean-of-students/scholastic-dishonesty/
+For complete information on UTPB student conduct and discipline procedures consult the University's Handbook:Scholastic Dishonesty.

-Academic dishonesty includes, but is not limited to cheating, plagiarism, collusion, falsifying academic records, misrepresenting facts, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give unfair advantage to a student such as, but not limited to, submission of essentially the same written assignment for two courses without the prior permission of the instructor, or the attempt to commit such acts.
+.Academic dishonesty includes, but is not limited to cheating, plagiarism, collusion, falsifying academic records, misrepresenting facts, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give unfair advantage to a student such as, but not limited to, submission of essentially the same written assignment for two courses without the prior permission of the instructor, or the attempt to commit such acts.